apulverizer/allagash/README.md

 You can build the local docker image that includes Allagash, Python, Jupyter, GLPK, and COIN-OR CBC.

 1. Builder the docker image `docker build . -t apulverizer/allagash:latest`
-2. Launch Jupyter notebook `docker run -i -t --user=allagash-user -p 8888:8888 apulverizer/allagash:latest /bin/bash -c "jupyter notebook --ip='*' --port=8888 --no-browser"`
+2. Launch Jupyter notebook `docker run -i -t --user=allagash -p 8888:8888 apulverizer/allagash:latest /bin/bash -c "jupyter notebook --ip='*' --port=8888 --no-browser"`

 You should now be able to run the example notebooks.

-You can test the notebooks as well by running `docker run --user=allagash-user apulverizer/allagash:latest /bin/bash -c "py.test --nbval"`
+You can test the notebooks as well by running `docker run --user=allagash apulverizer/allagash:latest /bin/bash -c "py.test --nbval"`

+If you'd like to mount a directory of local data/files into the container, you can add `-v <your-local-dir>:/home/allagash/<dir-name>` when running `docker run`

 ### Running Tests with Docker
-You can build a docker container that will run the tests based on any local changes
+You can build a docker container that will run the tests (mounted into the container)

-1. `docker build . --file integration.Dockerfile --tag apulverizer/allagash:integration`
+1. `docker build . --file build.Dockerfile --tag apulverizer/allagash:build`
-2. `docker run --user=allagash-user apulverizer/allagash:integration /bin/bash -c "py.test --nbval"`
+2. `docker run --user=allagash -v $PWD/tests:/home/allagash/tests -v $PWD/src-doc:/home/allagash/src-doc apulverizer/allagash:build /bin/bash -c "py.test --nbval"`